jjbruce/GeoPic-App/README.md

 This is a PhoneGap application created for a school project at Fanshawe College.

 This application allows users to upload photographs to a remote server and tag them based on 6 different categories.
-Users can search through every uploaded picture by selecting one of the six categories or by entering a city name which is provided bythe user's GPS coordinates when they submit an image.
+Users can search through every uploaded picture by selecting one of the six categories or by entering a city name which is provided by the user's GPS coordinates when they submit an image.

 The phone app itself is built on PhoneGap (Apache Cordova) with HTML5, CSS3 and jQuery.